2003 NASCAR Craftsman Truck Series

 Travis Kvapil, shown here in 2004, the 2003 Craftsman Truck Series champion.

-The 2003 NASCAR Craftsman Truck Series season was the ninth season of the third highest stock car racing in the United States.
-The season included twenty-five races, beginning with the Florida Dodge Dealers 250 at Daytona International Speedway and ending with the Ford 200 at Homestead-Miami Speedway.
+The 2003 NASCAR Craftsman Truck Series season was the ninth season of the pickup truck racing series sanctioned by NASCAR.
+The season included twenty-five races, beginning with the Florida Dodge Dealers 250 at Daytona International Speedway and ending with the Ford 200 at Homestead–Miami Speedway.
 Steve Coulter won the Owners' Championship, while Travis Kvapil won the Drivers' Championship during the final race of the season at Homestead-Miami Speedway.
 Dodge won the Manufacturers' Championship with 179 points.